ohiliazov/explorebaduk_v1/README.md

-# eb-server
+# ExploreBaduk GameServer
-The game server designed for Explore Baduk
+The game server designed for the ExploreBaduk website

 Python 3.6 virtual environment:
 ```bash